When a parody of a particular work remains popular after the original work becomes forgotten in popular consciousness.

 - Most people would recognise scenes from films such as The Great Escape or The Dam Busters than would recognise the films themselves.
 For example the "bouncing bombs" or the "throwing a ball against the wall in a prison cell" are widely recognised by people who have never seen either of those.

-- The fact that the attack on the Death Star sequence in Star Wars: A New Hope is a shot for shot homage to The Dam Busters will confuse people a bit though.
+- The fact that the attack on the Death Star sequence in Star Wars Episode IV: A New Hope is a shot for shot homage to The Dam Busters will confuse people a bit though.

 - Double that for the theme tunes.
-Most people will recognise the Great Escape theme or the Dam Busters match, but have no idea what film the music is from.
+Most people will recognise the Great Escape theme or the Dam Busters march, but have no idea what film the music is from.

 - The Great Escape gets a bit more recognition in the UK, what with it having being a Christmas Tradition for many years.